Find the best mortgage rate in Alberta

 What is the best bank rate in Alberta right now?

-As of September 5, 2024, the best 5-year mortgage rates in Alberta among the Big 5 Banks is offered by CIBC and RBC with a 5-year fixed rate of 4.64% and TD with a 5-year variable rate of 5.59%.
+As of December 13, 2024, the best 5-year mortgage rates in Alberta among the Big 5 Banks is offered by RBC and CIBC with a 5-year variable rate of 4.65%, and BMO with a 5-year fixed rate of 4.45%.

 It seems that we can be cautiously optimistic in this department.
-In the Bank’s seventh rate announcement of 2024 on October 23, it announced that it would cut the target for the overnight rate by -0.50%, following three consecutive decreases from June to September.
-This took the target for the overnight rate from 4.25% to 3.75%, and was accompanied by commentary indicating that declining inflation in Canada was the principal driver of its decision.
-Most experts believe that as high rates continue to have their intended effects of dampening inflation, the Bank will keep cutting the overnight lending rate through the end of 2024 and into 2025.
-If this does materialize, the prime rate in Canada will come down from its current level of 5.95% and take variable mortgage rates down further with it.
+In the Bank’s eighth and final rate announcement of 2024 on December 11, it announced that it would cut the target for the overnight rate by -0.50%, following four consecutive decreases from June to October.
+This took the target for the overnight rate from 3.75% to 3.25%, and was accompanied by commentary indicating that stable inflation and slow economic growth were the principal drivers of its decision.
+While the Bank has signaled a more measured pace of easing going into 2025, further reductions are still on the table, assuming inflation remains subdued.
+Should that happen, the prime rate – now at 5.45% – would likely be lowered again, passing along additional savings to borrowers with variable-rate mortgages.

 Fixed mortgage rates are not tied to the Bank of Canada’s rate decisions; rather, they are linked to the bond market.
 When the Bank raises rates, existing bond values drop, leading to sell-offs that push bond yields higher.
 Since bond yields serve as the basis for lenders' fixed-rate pricing, rising yields result in higher fixed mortgage rates.

 Bond yields have fluctuated significantly in recent months.
 The yields dropped by about 30 basis points in the days leading up to the central bank’s June 5 announcement, but rose once more in the wake of an unexpectedly high May CPI.
-In anticipation of the October 23 rate cut, bond yields fell again, settling around 2.9%, prompting even more lenders to discount their fixed mortgage rates, with others likely to follow.
+In anticipation of the December 11 rate cut, bond yields fell again, settling around 2.8%, prompting lenders to discount their fixed mortgage rates.

 Compare current mortgage rates across the Big 5 Banks and top Canadian lenders.
 Take 2 minutes to answer a few questions and discover the lowest rates available to you.